Haris16-code/BJH-OS/CONTRIBUTING_TO_BJH_OS_APPS_MARKET.md

-BJH OS Developer Documentation
+BJH OS Apps Market Developer Guide
 ==============================

-Welcome to the **BJH OS App Market Developer Platform**.
+Welcome to the **BJH OS Apps Market Developer Platform**.
 This guide will walk you through setting up your account, deploying your first application, managing updates, and adhering to our community guidelines.

 1\.
 Getting Started
 -------------------